 Studio 18 is a fresh and exciting gallery and studio space near Brimscombe Port in Stroud.
-Now in its third year, the team have put countless hours, as well as their own finances, into transforming the disused industrial building into a functioning gallery and creative studios.
+Now in its fifth year, the team have put countless hours, as well as their own finances, into transforming the disused industrial building into a functioning gallery and creative studios.
 Our main aim is to create a place where anyone can get involved in the arts and can find other like-minded people for collaboration, support and mentorship.

 Studio 18 has hosted many successful exhibitions and events, including the ‘Open Exhibition’ and the ‘25 and Under show’ in 2019.
 See more Exhibitions and projects here.
 As part of the Open Exhibition we put an open call out to anyone, including groups such as the Nelson Trust, to submit work.
 Studio 18 exhibited over 130 works by nearly 50 artists, the majority local to the Stroud area.
 The 25 and Under show offered artists just starting out in their careers a chance to show their work in a professional setting and to be involved in the whole process including curation, installation and event organisation.
 This has already led to further opportunities for several of our young artists, including other exhibitions and a spin-off group who are working on projects involving the regeneration of outdoor urban spaces.
 Studio 18 completed the Art Shelter Project with Brimscombe and Thrupp Parish Council this summer, to revive, through art installations, the bus stops along the A419 in conjunction with local artists and schools, with the intent to build a sense of community in Brimscombe and Thrupp Parish.
 The project was received with great success gaining national press coverage and more importantly the overwhelming gratitude of local community.